-Address of centre:

 Tel.
 No:

-Address of Head Office (if different)

 Tel.No:

-Centre Telephone numbers:

-Working hours: Emergency:
+Emergency:

 Name of centre staff responsible for liaison during visit

 Name of visiting Group Dates of Visit

 I confirm the following:

 This Centre/organisation requires licenses for following activities defined under the Adventure Activities Licensing Regulations 2004 and I have seen and attach the current valid licences; If all activities provided are 'out of scope' please write this instead.